Important Recruitment Dates

 - Both courses are graded S, S+, S-, U

 - In addition to the 7 credits, students will be appointed as part-time Project Assistants for two months of the summer, resulting in a stipend plus a full remission of the summer tuition.

-- We expect the stipend paid for the Project Assistants over the summer to be about $2,500.
+- We expect the stipend paid for the Project Assistants over the summer to be approximately $2,500.
 Students will also receive the value of the 7-credit tuition remission.

 - The 3-week intersession will include a substantial amount of classroom orientation.
 Most of the 9-week session will focus on clinical work for clients.

-- Students are divided into either institution or "project" groups; each group may continue with additional classroom sessions throughout summer.
+- Students are divided by project; a project may provide additional classroom sessions throughout summer.

-- Students make weekly visits to prisons (we use UW fleet cars for transportation).
+- Students make weekly visits to prisons (we use UW or state fleet cars for transportation).

 - Most work is done in the Remington Center's office.
 We supply desks, phones, intranet access, and Internet and printers.
 Students bring their own computers.

 - Students can expect to participate in weekly small group "reflective" meetings.

 - We will also hold periodic large group meetings/workshops for all 50-plus students in the prison-based clinics.